Spinal Cord Stimulation (SCS) for Spinal Cord Injury (SCI)

 Detailed Description

-The primary objective of this study is to collect data on Neuromodulation to Augment Pain and Rehabilitation in Spinal Cord Injury (SCI), a real-world population while further characterizing neurophysiological measures and clinical outcomes.
+The primary objective of this study is to to determine if neuromodulation can be used to augment pain relief and rehabilitation in spinal cord injury (SCI) in a real-world population while further characterizing neurophysiological measures and clinical outcomes.

 The following data will be collected: